-4 Conclusions
+5 Conclusions

-The design of the German wage-setting system offers the opportunity to explicitly distinguish between the effects of union power as measured by union density and the actual bargaining outcome measured by collective bargaining coverage.
+The design of the German wage-setting system offers the opportunity to explicitly distinguish between the effects of union power as measured by union density and the actual bargaining outcome measured by different different regimes of collective bargaining coverage.
 Using data from the German Structure of Earnings Survey (GSES) 2001, a newly available linked employer-employee data set, we simultaneously analyze both channels of union impact on the structure of wages.

 Employing OLS and quantile wage regressions, we find that the share of employees subject to collective bargaining or firm-level agreements has a positive impact on the average wage-firms which employ a collective contract on average pay higher wages.
+As Card and de la Rica (2006) reckon, higher wages in firm-level contracts are at least partially a non-competitive phenomenon.

 However, individual benefits are higher for uncovered employees-ceteris paribus, individual coverage by a collective contract results in a lower average wage.
-The impact of individual coverage is stronger at higher quantiles of the conditional wage distribution.
+The negative impact of individual coverage is stronger at higher quantiles of the conditional wage distribution.
 Collective bargaining coverage thus reduces wage inequality.
 The findings are in line with the hypothesis that firms apply collective agreements in order to follow a transparent wage policy.
 However, a risk premium is paid to individuals who do not subject themselves to collective bargaining coverage.

 We also find significant effects of net union density on the wage level and on wage dispersion.
-A higher share of union members in the relevant labor market segment is ceteris paribus associated with a lower wage, and the effect is strongest at the upper end of the wage distribution.
+A higher share of union members in the relevant labor market segment is ceteris paribus associated with a lower wage, and the effect is strongest among uncovered individuals and at the upper end of the wage distribution.
 So union power also reduces wage dispersion.
 In line with an insurance motive of union representation, unions' equity considerations even overcompensate their strive for higher wage levels.

 Our results further highlight the importance of using linked employer-employee data in order to control for worker as well as firm characteristics when evaluating union effects.
 Unfortunately, our estimations can not take account of the apparent endogeneity of union density and collective coverage, and so the results should not be interpreted as causal effects.
 The cross-sectional data do not provide adequate instruments for exclusion restrictions, and the implementation of structural models proves to be intricate; compare Fitzenberger (1999, chapter 6).
+Evidence in the literature regarding the endogeneity of union status variables is ambiguous; see Ronbinson (1989), Card (1996), and DiNardo and Lee (2004).

-Departing from the results in this study, future research might focus on interaction of unions and collective bargaining with additional country-specific institutions; see, e.g., Hübler and Jirjahn (2003), Jirjahn (2003), and Klikauer (2004) on the interaction of collective bargaining, union representation, and firm-level co-determination in Germany.
-Future availability of additional GSES waves will render the exploitation of variation over time feasible.
+Departing from the results in this study, future research might focus on the interaction of unions and collective bargaining with additional country-specific institutions; see, e.g., Hübler and Jirjahn (2003), Jirjahn (2003), and Klikauer (2004) on the interaction of collective bargaining, union representation, and firm-level co-determination in Germany.
+Future availability of additional GSES waves might render feasible the exploitation of variation over time.
 Finally, union effects on the wage structure and on employment should be analyzed simultaneously.